 The genius of Ancestral law was that people of a wide region could agree to a body of legitimate law without there being legislation, and in spite of the autonomy of individuals and kin groups ...
-Ancestral Law had a large discretionary component ... (and) certain ritual practices tended to induce in young people a disposition to conform to shared values and norms, and to defer to people in authority.
+Ancestral Law had a large discretionary component ... (and) certain ritual practices tended to induce in young people a disposition to conform to shared values and norms, and to defer to people in authority.11

 In 1838, the missionary of Buntingdale in south-west Victoria, Francis Tuckfield, was alarmed by the violent disputes between Aboriginal language groups and clans, but came to realise that these only occurred when the people were forced into contact with their enemies, and his mission required just that.
 Travelling more widely in the country, and living and fishing with Aboriginal people of the Murray River, he was impressed by the peacefulness and respect underpinning the community.
-He became aware that the violence he'd witnessed at Buntingdale was a result of mission management, not the nature of the society.
+He became aware that the violence he'd witnessed at Buntingdale was a result of mission management, not the nature of the society.12

 Dr Suzanne Davies has concluded that, in dealings with Aboriginal people, equality may have been espoused, but the denial of the right to own land or give evidence in court removed Aboriginal people from any benefit of citizenship.
-The reality was that Europeans exerted 'control over Aborigines actions that they (Europeans) required ... to gain access to the land'.
+The reality was that Europeans exerted 'control over Aborigines actions that they (Europeans) required ... to gain access to the land'.13 the word 'democracy'.
+Were the Elders elected?
+Not all who became old were included in the final decision-making processes; that authority was received following the complex trials of initiation.